 Mastering operative notes is imperative.
 Clear and precise op notes are what save considerable time on the back-end and allow for increased accuracy during the billing and coding process.

 In healthcare, the details always matter.
-And few understand this as well as coders, who rely on every last detail to ensure cases are coded accurately, billed properly and paid quickly.
-One of their most valuable sources for detail?
+There are few who understand this as well as medical coders, who rely on every last detail to ensure cases are coded accurately, billed properly, and paid quickly.
+What’s one of their most valuable sources for detail?
 The operative note—notation taken by the surgeon during a procedure to indicate precisely what was done, what was used, and what was ordered post-op.

-Here are three quick tips for perfecting op notes in your facility.
+Here are a few quick tips for perfecting op notes in your facility:

 Be Detailed & Maintain Proper Format

 Start with the basics—make sure every op note includes standard information such as:

 - Patient Name

 Indicate what was planned for the procedure and detail any changes that were made.
 If a procedure was made more or less intensive, canceled midway through, or resulted in contradictory diagnosis with a need for further testing, include those specifics in the procedure line.
 Also, don’t forget to notate any complication that may come up during surgery.
 During the coding process, those should be coded as additional codes.

 Literally, every step taken (or planned steps that are not taken) should be reflected in the final op note.
 Think about it as a full operative report of what took place in the operating room; no detail is too small.
 You may be tempted to write a short op note to save time, which is okay as long as all of your bases are covered so you can receive the full reimbursement you deserve.